iron-software/IronWord.Examples/how-to/text-effect-shadow-effect/README.md

-# How to Implement a Shadow Effect on Text
+# Applying Shadow Effects to Text in .NET

 ***Based on <https://ironsoftware.com/how-to/text-effect-shadow-effect/>***

-Adding a shadow to text is an effective way to give it depth and make it stand out.
-This technique involves creating a slightly offset duplicate of the original text behind it, known as the shadow, which helps to achieve a visually engaging effect.
-This shadow can be finely tuned through various parameters to suit specific design needs.
+Shadow effects on text create a visual depth that can help text elements stand out on a page.
+By rendering a shadow, you essentially duplicate the original text as a backdrop with a slight positional offset, thereby manifesting as a shadow that can be styled in many ways.

-## Implementing a Shadow Effect
+## Implementing Shadow Effect

-To apply a shadow effect to text, you first need to instantiate a `TextStyle` object and set its `ShadowEffect` property to a new `Shadow` object.
-Then, apply this style to the text by setting the `TextStyle` object to the `TextEffect` property of the text element.
+To implement a shadow effect in your text, first construct a `TextStyle` object and assign a `Shadow` object to its `ShadowEffect` property.
+Next, apply this style to your text through the `TextEffect` property on a new text element.

 ```cs
 using IronWord.Models;